How Chapter 11 Bankruptcy Works

 Chapter 11 Bankruptcy is often referred to as a “reorganization” or “restructuring” case because the goal of a Chapter 11 case is to make changes to your operations in order to fix whatever has caused your business or personal life to no longer operate the way it should.

 The other advantage to filing Chapter 11 is the break from creditor interference in your day to day operations.
-Once your business has filed for bankruptcy, creditors must immediately stop collections efforts, stop phone calls, and foreclosure sales, or attempts to pick up equipment.
+Once your business has filed for bankruptcy, creditors must immediately stop collections efforts, stop phone calls, and stop foreclosure sales, and stop attempts to pick up equipment.
 This frees up your time to focus on running your business, instead of constantly responding to creditor demands.
 At the conclusion of your Chapter 11 case, creditors are repaid only the amount approved by the Court, and your business is given a fresh start to operate.

-Individuals with large amounts of debt may also file chapter 11 in order to take advantage of a court-ordered payment plan if their debts exceed their ability to repay them.
+Individuals with large amounts of debt may also file Chapter 11 in order to take advantage of a court-ordered payment plan if their debts exceed their ability to repay them.
 Individuals have the same ability to propose changes to their assets and liabilities as businesses do, or to sell unnecessary assets, terminate unmanageable leases, or restructure the repayment terms of loans or contracts.

 Stubbs & Perdue handles business and individual Chapter 11 bankruptcies throughout Eastern North Carolina, and statewide.
 Call 1-800-348-9404 or contact us online to schedule your bankruptcy consultation.